bentoml/aws-sagemaker-deploy/README.md

     ```bash
     python delete.py my-sagemaker-deployment
     ```

+## Autoscaling

+You can also enable autoscaling for your deployment by adding `scaling` parameter in the config file as follows:

+    ```json
+    {
+        "region": "us-west-1",
+        "skip_stack_deployment": false,
+        "instance_type": "ml.t2.medium",
+        "initial_instance_count": 1,
+        "workers": 3,
+        "timeout": 60,
+        "enable_data_capture": false,
+        "data_capture_s3_prefix": "s3://bucket-name/optional/predix",
+        "data_capture_sample_percent": 100,
+        "scaling": {
+            "disblae": false,
+            "min_instances": 1,
+            "max_instances": 4,
+            "scale_out_cooldown": 300,
+            "scale_in_cooldown": 300,
+            "rps_per_instance": 0.9
+        }
+    }
+    ```

+If you ignore `scaling` parameter, autoscaling will be disabled.
+Or you can disable autoscaling by setting `scaling.disable` to `true` in the config file.

 ## The Internals

 This section is all about how the deployment tool works internally and how the actual deployment happens so that if needed you can modify this tool